nettlep/Style-Talker/README.md

 The last SpkA is passed in as raw speech waveform, and the previous context is pre-transcribed.

-The number of previous rounds (context) is restricted by the GPU memory and the data and could be extended.
+The number of previous rounds (context) is restricted by the GPU memory and the data, and could be extended.

 ## Training (TODO)